mpalash/aliakbarmehta/_content/ballad-of-the-war-that-never-was-and-other-basterdised-myths.md

   - >-
     Ballad ~ Ballad of the War that Never Was, and Other Basterdised Myths, TAO Art Gallery
+  - 'Ballad ~  In Conversation with Rahul D''Souza '
   - Ballad ~ Comprehending Violence
-  - Ballad ~ Somewhere between Science and Subjectivity
 ---
 _"Mehta is an explorer charting a demon-haunted world that balances precariously between compassion and oppression, instability and militarisation; the mushroom cloud of nuclear annihilation is always billowing on its horizon."_